-Earth World is organized around events which feature primarily minimalist and electroacoustic music.
-Each event also produces satellite projects.
-A satellite project allows for a flexible collaboration between artists of various disciplines.
-It relates either closely or broadly to the central event, creating a collaboration which allows one to inspire the other, and vice versa.
-For example, the ocean themed organ recital, titled “Organ Ocean – Waves of Sound”, saw the collaborative efforts of Peters and Toronto-based writer André Forget create a literary work titled “The Lower Registers.”
-This fantastical text plays with the idea of building organs under the ocean.
+A setellite project relates either closely or broadly to the central event, creating a kind of collaborative atmosphere that allows one project to inspire the other, and vice versa.
+For example, the ocean-themed program “Organ Ocean – Waves of Sound” saw the collaborative efforts of Peters and Toronto-based writer André Forget in creating a literary work titled “The Lower Registers” – a fantastical text that plays with the idea of building organs under the ocean.